 “We’re just feeling everybody was looking out for us,” Nell said.

 A neurologist at Columbia prescribed four doses of Rituxanmab, a form of chemotherapy, to wipe out the white blood cells producing the antibodies, since washing them out hadn’t worked.
 Mira was moved back to Maria Ferrari, closer to home, for the final three doses.
 On Oct.
 26 she was transferred to Blythedale Children’s Hospital in Valhalla, where she remained for nearly six weeks of speech, memory and behavioral rehab.

 “She still had some good tantrums” at Blythedale, says Ted.
 “She once kicked the heavy bathroom door for 30 minutes.
 I mean, karate kicks.”

 In November, the Timmers received the results of a second spinal tap done in the midst of chemo that showed that the antibodies were gone.

 Since returning home to Garrison on Dec.
 5, Mira has been attending her second-grade class for two hours every other day, although after the first two hours she slept for four, her mother says.
 A steroid she was taking until recently made her constantly hungry, and she gained 30 pounds.

 Nell says Mira’s brothers are glad to have their sister home and have been supportive as she recovers.
-“When she had a freakout, even Graham [who is 4] said, ‘I think Mira’s brain is still hurting her.’ ”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“When she had a freakout, even Graham [who is 4] said, ‘I think Mira’s brain is still hurting her.’ ”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.